SlimRunner/advent-of-cpp/readme.md

 #### Part 2
 * It also went decently.
 The implementations decisions of part 1 also affected me in part 2.
 * I extended my approach from one by noting that I could assume all jokers were distinct cards.
 This has the effect that I can still uniquely identify a hand by the non-joker hands and then I can unambiguously decide what's the best choice in a case by case basis what upgrade such hand would have based on the number of jokers.
 The rest of the program runs exactly the same.

+---
+### Day 8
+#### Part 1
+* It seemed easier in my head.
+* I used an map to take advantage of its tree structure to aggregate all nodes and their connections.
+For the instructions I used a circular linked list.
+#### Part 2

 <!-- ---
 ### Day \#